 The aim here is to have the body at ease and yet maintain a certain alertness.
 The chest is supported to allow the back ribs and shoulder blades to slightly move up towards the front body.
 We need what Mr. Iyengar terms an “inner lift”, one which comes without muscular effort.

-Relax your feet, your toes ,your legs to the floor.
-Let go the skin of the palms, the fingers; no tension anywhere.
+Relax your feet, your toes, your legs to the floor.
+Let go of the skin of the palms, the fingers; no tension anywhere.

 Allow the eyeballs to sink down to the back of the eye sockets, away from the eyelids.